-The world of graphics and geometry is Cartier’s playground, and treating fans to more excitement are new iterations from its collections of iconic shapes.
+The world of graphics and geometry is Cartier’s playground, and treating fans to more excitement are new iterations from the Cartier Watches and Wonders collections of iconic shapes.

-Straight from the Cartier booth at Watches & Wonders, Prestige Singapore‘s Deputy Editor Allyson Klass also shares her thoughts and videos of the stunning new launches.
+Straight from the Cartier booth at Watches & Wonders, our Deputy Editor Allyson Klass also shares her thoughts and videos of the stunning new launches.

 This year, the Tank Louis Cartier watch expresses a new radical elegance with the intensity of the monochrome dials: in the maison’s signature colour red, and anthracite grey, a shade borrowed from the Cartier watchmaking palette.

 “The new Tank Louis Cartier comes in two Art-Deco inspired dials in grey or red.
 Look at that clever light play that creates so much depth.”